President & Chief Executive Officer

 Sondra feels fortunate to have felt the calling to St. Paul Elder Services and knows this is where she is meant to be at this time in her life.
 As President and CEO, Sondra is committed to leading SPES in carrying on the progressive ways in which we have historically carried out the healing ministry of Jesus Christ.

-Becky Reichelt, MS, CTRS, joined the St. Paul Elder Services team in December of 2008 and is currently the Chief Operating Officer.
+Becky Reichelt, MS, CTRS, joined the St. Paul Elder Services team in December of 2008 and is currently the Executive Vice President.
 Becky graduated from the University of Wisconsin-LaCrosse with a Bachelor of Science degree in Therapeutic Recreation and a Master of Science degree in Management.